TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

    Inheritance
-         - Be careful if using them as “container elements”
+         - Be careful if using them as "container elements"

    Separate
-         - Never use as “container element”
+         - Never use as "container element"

 .. container:: table-row

    a
-         **Special notice related to “Free” paradigm (see later) and container elements**
+         **Special notice related to "Free" paradigm (see later) and container elements**

    Disabled
-         In the “Free” paradigm, “Disabled” usually indicates that no localization is intended for a container element.
-This is opposite to the “Bound” paradigm where “Disabled” is the recommended mode.
+         In the "Free" paradigm, "Disabled" usually indicates that no localization is intended for a container element.
+This is opposite to the "Bound" paradigm where "Disabled" is the recommended mode.

-         The reason is that the “Free” paradigm doesn't expect localization overlays of default language records but rather base itself on building separate structures of localized elements, hence needing either “Inheritance” or “Separate” modes.
+         The reason is that the "Free" paradigm doesn't expect localization overlays of default language records but rather base itself on building separate structures of localized elements, hence needing either "Inheritance" or "Separate" modes.
 However, there are some flaws which makes that paradigm problematic.
 Please refer to discussion later.

    Inheritance
-         In the “Free” paradigm, this mode is recommended since a separate structure of content elements is built.
+         In the "Free" paradigm, this mode is recommended since a separate structure of content elements is built.
 However, as a content structure grows deeper than a single level this makes it impossible to keep the order in sync with the default language since that will be located in another element.

    Separate
-         See note for “Inheritance” mode, same applies.
+         See note for "Inheritance" mode, same applies.

 .. ###### END~OF~TABLE ######